ruijing-xiong/consulting_practicum/README.md

 a) it is a powerful tool to interpolte data in nonparametric dataset.
 b) it works well on small datasets.

-Here is a demostration of 2 parameters:
+  #### Here is a demostration of 2 parameters:
-1. We started with a 2D scatter plot with a colorbar by DELTA value.
+1. We start with a 2D scatter plot with a colorbar by DELTA value.
 ![image](https://github.com/ruijing-xiong/consulting_practicum/assets/129993213/629f56d0-48ba-4f3b-b32e-abf4b9d91048)

 2. After interpolating data which means, in our case, to estimate unknown DELTA based on the given settings, the blank space will be filled with values (blanks turn into green areas).
 ![image](https://github.com/ruijing-xiong/consulting_practicum/assets/129993213/fb7ce5d5-1e83-4992-af6b-61f60e5da5e5)

-3: Min DELTA is marked as a white 'X' on the plot.
+3. Min DELTA is marked as a white 'X' on the plot.
 4. Recommended settings are printed at the bottom of the plot.

 ### Part 5 - populate optimal settings: